Navy Bean Falafel

 Ingredients

-- 1 cup drained rinsed and dried canned navy beans (I dried these between paper towels to remove excess moisture)
+- 1 cup navy beans (drained, rinsed canned navy beans ~ I dried these between paper towels to remove excess moisture)

 - 1 egg